ripple/opensource.ripple.com/docs/lending-protocol-v1-1/cash-basis-accounting.md

 ## Which Model a Vault Uses

 You can't choose which accounting model to use when creating a vault.
-It is decided based on if `LendingProtocolV1_1` is enabled or not.
+The status of the `LendingProtocolV1_1` amendment determines the model:

 - If not enabled, vaults use whole-life accounting.
 - If enabled, vaults use cash-basis accounting.